 Step 2: How to Draft a Publishable Manuscript

-You may think the text is the most important part of your paper.
-However, your title, abstract and keywords will help readers find your article when they perform a search.
+While drafting your research paper, you may think the text is the most important part of your paper, but it is not so.
+It is actually your title, abstract, and keywords that will help readers find your article when they perform a search.
 This is because electronic databases, search engines and journal websites use keywords from your title, abstract and keywords to categorize your paper for potential readers.
 Therefore, it is vital to write a relevant title, abstract and use the correct keywords.
 Here we list some do’s and don’ts to help you write an effective title:

 Step 2.1: Dos and Don'ts for Drafting an Attractive Research Title

 - Do keep your title specific

 - Do start with the articles subject matter